What we do to help Elder Creek’s flow and vitality:

 • Size our garden and mini-orchard to our rainwater holding tanks.

-• Changed our gardening habits: grow in the winter and spring, not the summer.
+• Grow gardens in the winter and spring, not the summer.

-• Revegitate bare land to minimize or eliminate rainwater run-off.
+• Revegetate bare land to minimize or eliminate rainwater run-off.

 This land, which is adjacent to the South Fork of Elder Creek, was purchased in 2002 under the belief that Elder Creek was a year-round creek.
 The USGS water data from 1949 to present supports this, and historical information indicates that good summer flows used to be significantly more reliable.